 And I thought bullying was bad when I went to high school.
 I was part of the last generation of teenagers who didn't live their lives primarily online.
 Facebook was launched in February of my senior year, and I didn't have an account until well into my college years.
 Home was still a safe haven for me, and that is something that has been obliterated by the onslaught of technology designed to infiltrate every facet of our existence.
 I can only imagine what it would be like to come of age as a vulnerable teen in the era of nude selfies and sharable videos.
 It's hard enough to go through adolescence without having to worry about going through it publicly.
 In the opening section of Bonni Cohen and Jon Shenk's devastating "Audrie & Daisy," a story of teen suicide is unspooled that eerily mirrors the plot of Levan Gabriadze's horror film, "Unfriended," from last year.
 In California, an unconscious girl is sexually assaulted by several of her male peers, and nude photos are taken of her, displaying the violating illustrations drawn on her body by the teenage predators.
 These pictures are passed along throughout the school, and students make comments aiming to shame her online (we see excerpts of her Facebook chats where she is called, among other things, a "horny mofo").
 It's not long before the girl's lifeless body is discovered hanging in her bathroom.

 It is Audrie's tragic story that causes another young female victim of assault to reach out to yet another victim across the country in Missouri, who is in dire need of support.
 This girl is Daisy Coleman, and the story of her survival in the face of tremendous adversity provides the backbone of the film's narrative.
 Reeling from the sudden death of her father, Daisy and her family relocated to Maryville in an attempt to escape the ghosts of their past.
 Yet they soon found their friends turning against them once Daisy was assaulted by a group of boys that included close pals of her brother, Charlie.
-It gradually becomes apparent that the boys' status as lauded football players, not to mention that fact that one of them is the grandson of a local politician, will result in the charges being dropped.
+It gradually becomes apparent that the boys' status as lauded football players, not to mention the fact that one of them is the grandson of a local politician, will result in the charges being dropped.
 Most chilling of all are the interviews with Sheriff Darren White, who believes that the boys were victimized by Daisy, even though she was intoxicated and clearly not in an alert state of consciousness.
 He seems entirely oblivious to the misogyny of his claim that the young woman was responsible for the abuse she received, and his sentiment is reflected in the community's systemic shaming of Daisy's family.
 There are many other women (including Daisy's friend, Paige) placed on the periphery of the narrative that serve as living proof of the multitudinous victims whose stories were also glimpsed in Kirby Dick's great 2015 documentary, "The Hunting Ground," and honored in Lady Gaga's powerful performance during this year's Oscar telecast.
 It is time for us to stand up for victims of assault and awaken to what the dismissal of their suffering says about us as a society.

 Nanfu Wang is not only the director of “Hooligan Sparrow.”
 She is a real-life hero who risked her life in order for the atrocities she captured with her lens to be viewed by a global audience, and the fact that she will be in attendance at the Chicago premiere of her film is a cause for celebration.
 It is miraculous that her film exists at all, and on top that, it also happens to be a heart-pounding thriller.
 Ye Haiyan (a.k.a.
 “Hooligan Sparrow”) is a Chinese activist not unlike Ai Weiwei, whose cheerful face frequently appears in photos supporting his female doppelgänger (Alison Klayman, director of 2012’s “Ai Weiwei: Never Sorry,” serves here as an executive producer).
 In order to raise awareness for HIV prevention, Haiyan lived the illegal life of a sex worker, distributing free condoms while claiming that they were government subsidies.
 One can’t help hearing this confession without picturing Brenda Myers-Powell, the subject of Kim Longinotto’s doc, “Dreamcatcher,” smiling in approval.
 Of course, the Chinese government does not approve, and does everything in its power to obstruct her efforts to shed light on what is, without question, an act of irredeemable evil.